IELTS e-placement test

 A To sight

-B To smell
+B To sense

 C To hear

-D To sense
+D To smell

 What does the lecturer say about each type of elephant call?